-This year businesses will be kept busy with Minimum Wage Proposals being promoted by city council, traffic changes with the upcoming long term closures for 35 W and Lake Street Reconstruction from Blaisdell to 5th Ave as a new transit station is built over 35 W.
+Traffic patterns will be changing with the results of many bridges over 94 into downtown being torn down and rebuilt and with the upcoming long term closures for 35 W and Lake Street Reconstruction from Blaisdell to 5th Ave as a new transit station is built over 35 W.

 The 3 best reasons to join the LLBA are: